-There is an element of circularity involved in the calibration of both area and point sources because the calibration process for each requires the subtraction of the other in order to isolate the component being calibrated.
-A new approach was introduced to minimise interdependence of the calibrations in the 2012 assessment and this has been carried forward into the 2014 assessment as summarised here:
+There is an element of circularity involved in the calibration of both area and point sources because the calibration process for each requires the subtraction of the other to isolate the component being calibrated.
+An approach to minimise interdependence of the calibrations was introduced in the 2012 assessment and this was carried forward into the 2015 assessment as summarised here:

-- The area source component is calibrated first and as discussed in Section 11.3.1.2 only monitoring stations where the uncalibrated point source contribution is < 5%, are included in the area source calibration.
-This minimises influencing the area source calibration with the point source signal, since the contribution from point sources at non-industrial monitoring sites is typically very small and is guaranteed to be < 5% by the new approach (Brookes et al., 2013). - In addition monitoring stations where the uncalibrated point source contribution is ≥ 5%, but still relatively low (< 50%) are excluded from the model calibration completely.
+- The area source component is calibrated first and as discussed in Section 11.3.2 only monitoring stations where the uncalibrated point source contribution is < 5%, are included in the area source calibration.
+This minimises the influence of point sources on the area source calibration, since the contribution from point sources at non-industrial monitoring sites is typically very small and is guaranteed to be < 5% by this approach (Brookes et al., 2013). - In addition, monitoring stations where the uncalibrated point source contribution is ≥ 5%, but still relatively low (< 50%) are excluded from the model calibration completely.
 Data for these stations are still included in the model verification. - Given the 2 conditions above only monitoring stations where the uncalibrated point source contribution is ≥ 50% of the uncalibrated modelled concentration (area sources plus point sources) are included in the calibration of the point sources.